BCHSJS ADMINISTRATION & FACULTY

-Chanan Strassman has been the BCHSJS Guidance Counselor for the past two years.
+Chanan Strassman has been the BCHSJS Guidance Counselor for the past three years.
 He received a B.A. in Hebrew and Judaic Studies from New York University, a Master’s degree in School Counseling from Montclair State University, earned state certification as a counselor and is currently pursuing licensure in counseling.
 Chanan is a Guidance Counselor at the Torah Academy of Bergen County, and continues to teach and learn through his Fellowship at the Fair Lawn Beis Medrash Program.
 He lives in Fair Lawn with his wife Aliza.
 They have two children: Orit and Tziona.

-Galeet Lipke has been the BCHSJS Student Activities Coordinator and Media Relations person for the past three years.
+Galeet Lipke has been the BCHSJS Student Activities Coordinator and Media Relations person for the past four years.
 She received a B.A. in Communications from the State University of New York at Buffalo and an M.A. in Elementary Education from Hunter College.
 She previously worked at the Jewish Federation of Northern New Jersey as Partnership2Gether’s Community and Medical Task Force Coordinator and prior to that as the Israel Programs Center Administrative Assistant.
 Galeet lives in Fair Lawn with her husband David.
 They have two children: Sienna and Tyler.